-TAIPEI (Taiwan News) – "Long Time No Sea" (只有大海知道) has been nominated for the Best Screenplay award at the Asia Pacific Screen Awards, reported CNA.
+TAIPEI (Taiwan News) – "Long Time No Sea" (只有大海知道) has been announced in competition for the Best Screenplay award at the Asia Pacific Screen Awards, reported CNA.

 "Long Time No Sea" is a true story based on the experiences of Director Tsui Yung-hui's (崔永徽) involvement with the Little Flying Fish Cultural Exhibition dance troupe (小飛魚文化展演隊) and the children of the Yami people (達悟族) from Orchid Island (蘭嶼).